Nutrition education: Current government oversight

-The United States government agency tasked with providing nutrition education and establishing dietary guidelines based on current scientific literature is the United States Department of Agriculture.
+The United States Department of Agriculture (USDA) is tasked with providing nutrition education and establishing dietary guidelines based on current scientific literature.
 Through many of their programs, children and low-income citizens can access food that otherwise would be unavailable.
-Two agencies within the USDA's Food, Nutrition, and Consumer Services are the Food and Nutrition Service and the Center for Nutrition Policy and Promotion.
-The main objectives of the Food and Nutrition Service are to use their 15 federal nutrition assistance programs to help reduce the risk of obesity and ensure that hunger is no longer a concern for US citizens.
-Some of their programs include WIC, Supplemental Nutrition Assistance Program (SNAP), and school meals.
-The Center for Nutrition Policy and Promotion (CNPP) on the other hand, was established in 1994, and is responsible for developing dietary guidelines based on scientific evidence and then promotes them to the consumer through nutrition programs such as MyPlate.
+Two agencies within the USDA that deal with nutrition education are the Food and Nutrition Service (FNS) and the Center for Nutrition Policy and Promotion (CNPP).
+The main objectives of the Food and Nutrition Service are to help reduce the risk of obesity and ensure that hunger is no longer a concern for US citizens through a variety of assistance programs.
+Some of the programs of the FNS include WIC, Supplemental Nutrition Assistance Program (SNAP), and school meals.
+The CNPP is responsible for developing dietary guidelines based on scientific evidence and promoting them to consumers through nutrition programs such as MyPlate.
+Nutrition education complements the USDA's assistance programs and is administered by the FNS.
+This federally funded nutrition education is based on the guidelines developed by the CNPP.

+In addition, the USDA also administers the Expanded Food and Nutrition Education Program (EFNEP) through the National Institute of Food and Agriculture.
+This program focuses on reaching those in low-income households to address health disparities associated with prevalent societal challenges such as hunger, malnutrition, poverty, and obesity.
+EFNEP aims to help low-income families improve their nutritional well-being through interactive lessons in a holistic nutrition education approach.
+The four core content areas within the EFNEP are Diet Quality and Physical Activity, Food Resource Management, Food Safety, and Food Security.